CalPolySWIFT/HackPolyBoeing/README.md

 Q: Will I be given a physical device to test my application?

 >A: Yes, only if you are developing an Android app.
 If you are developing on iOS app then you will need to test it using your own device. **We are still waiting to receive the devices from the bookstore.
-Once they arrive you will be notified immediately.**
+Once they arrive you will be notified immediately.** For the time being an Android device and a 3D printed sample piece has been placed in a breakout room in the CBA (163-1010).
+You should have access to this room - if you do not please email jennapham@cpp.edu with your CPP email & Bronco ID ASAP.

 Q: Do I need to register for Tech Symposium?